If you think you may have found a security vulnerability in any ISC software, please take one or more of the following steps, as appropriate:

-DNS and DHCP security are critical to the Internet infrastructure.
+DNS and DHCP are critical to the Internet infrastructure.
 We appreciate your cooperation, assistance, and initiative in informing us of any bugs you may find in our software.
 If you think you may be seeing a potential security vulnerability in BIND 9 (for example, a crash with a REQUIRE, INSIST, or ASSERT failure), please open a confidential GitLab issue.
-For a potential security vulnerability in Kea DHCP, please report it to us immediately by emailing email@example.com, using our OpenPGP key to secure your message.
+For a potential security vulnerability in Kea DHCP, please report it to us immediately at the appropriate email address above.
 Please do not post security vulnerabilities on a public mailing list.

 If you have a crash, you may want to consult our KB article What to do if your BIND, ISC DHCP, or Kea DHCP server has crashed.

-To report a non-security-related bug or request a feature in BIND, please navigate to our Gitlab instance and enter your issue there.
+To report a non-security-related bug or request a feature in BIND, please navigate to our GitLab instance and enter your issue there.
 You will have the option of marking your issue confidential, if necessary.
 You will need to create an account on GitLab, but you can link your credentials from another GitLab instance or social media account.
 Once you have logged your issue, you may follow up with us via email to firstname.lastname@example.org.
-We do not enable new issue creation via email because of the spam problem.

 Kea has an open bug database in GitLab.
 Before opening a new issue, please look and see if someone has already logged the bug you wish to report.
 You may be able to add information to an existing report, or to find a workaround or updated status on the issue that impacts you.
 We also track feature requests in the issue tracker, so please submit feature requests there as well.
 Often it is helpful to first post these requirements on the kea-users mailing list to clarify whether there is already a way to accomplish what you need.

-ISC DHCP has an open bug database in GitLab.
+ISC DHCP’s open bug database migrated to GitLab in March 2019.
 If you previously reported an issue, you may need to re-report it in GitLab.
-When we migrated to GitLab in March, 2019, we did not migrate the legacy tickets in the old bug database.
-You are welcome to log feature requests, but at this point, we are unlikely to add new features to ISC DHCP because of the danger of introducing regression bugs.
+You are welcome to log feature requests, but at this point, we are unlikely to add new features to ISC DHCP because the software has reached End-of-Life.
 Often it is helpful to post your issue on the dhcp-users mailing list to clarify whether there is already a way to accomplish what you need.
 We also recommend that ISC DHCP users consider migrating to Kea.

-BIND 9, Kea DHCP, and ISC DHCP are open source software.
-Community support is available on our public mailing lists: bind-users, dhcp-users, and kea-users.
-We also provide expert professional support for our enterprise users via support subscriptions.
+BIND 9, Kea DHCP, Stork, and ISC DHCP are open source software.
+We provide expert professional support for our enterprise users via support subscriptions.
 Please contact us to find out more about purchasing a support contract and contributing to our development work.

-Due to a large ticket backlog and an even larger quantity of incoming spam, we are sometimes slow to respond, especially if a bug is cosmetic or if a feature request is vague or low priority.
+Due to a large ticket backlog and an even larger quantity of incoming spam, we may sometimes be slow to respond, especially if a bug is cosmetic or if a feature request is vague or low-priority.
 However, we truly appreciate and depend on community-submitted bug reports and will address all reports of serious defects.